dalecurtis/image-decoder-api/explainer.md

   // Actual decoded image; includes resolution information. required ImageBitmap image;

+  // Indicates if the decoded image is actually complete. required boolean complete;

   // Expected on screen duration for the image in microseconds. required unsigned long long duration;